EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Introduction

-According to prior research \cite{xia2022cascade, wu2023falcon}, we categorize VFL participants into active and passive parties.
-The active party is the one who owns the labels and features, while the passive party only owns the features.
-Current research primarily divides VFL into SplitVFL \cite{jin2021cafe, ceballos2020splitnn} and aggVFL \cite{wei2023fedads, fu2022label} based on the trainability of the top model.
+Current research primarily divides VFL into SplitVFL \cite{jin2021cafe} and aggVFL \cite{wei2023fedads} based on the trainability of the top model.
 The key difference between SplitVFL and aggVFL is that SplitVFL's aggregated top-level model is trainable, but aggVFL's aggregated model is not.
-Specifically, splitVFL \cite{romanini2021pyvertical, citation-key} as shown in Figure \ref{fig: intro}(a) splits a neural network model into a top and a bottom network.
+Specifically, SplitVFL as shown in Figure \ref{fig: intro}(a) splits a neural network model into a top and a bottom network.
 The active party aggregates the outputs of the bottom-level networks to acquire all parties' local knowledge.
 Meanwhile, the active party utilizes the aggregated neuron results for top-model training.
-An aggVFL, as shown in Figure \ref{fig: intro}(b), divides a network model into several parts, with each participant holding one part \cite{castiglia2022compressed}.
+An aggVFL divides a network model into several parts, with each participant holding one part \cite{castiglia2022compressed}.
 The active party aggregates the local prediction results of each participant.
 It implies that most existing VFL research depends on an assumption that participating parties hold consistent local models with the same optimizer \cite{liu2022vertical}.
-As each participant has different resources and computing power, parties have the ability to choose varied local model architectures in most practical cases However, the heterogeneous model architecture of participants has been rarely addressed by prior studies \cite{castiglia2022flexible, zhang2022adaptive}.
+As each participant has different resources and computing power, parties can choose varied local model architectures in most practical cases.
+For example, some significant businesses or companies may have high-performance servers, GPU accelerators, or dedicated deep-learning accelerator cards, while others may have essential computer resources.
+Multiple medical institutions in the same area may have distinct medical image data that can be used to train a disease prediction model collaboratively.
+Hospitals in counties might only have essential computing resources, whereas hospitals in cities might have more advanced computing resources.
+Therefore, in VFL, heterogeneity in computer resources is common.
+However, the heterogeneous model architecture of participants has been rarely addressed by prior studies \cite{liu2024vertical}.
+Specifically, the work \cite{liu2024vertical} provides a review of two VFL architectures, SplitVFL and aggVFL, and discusses their effectiveness, efficiency, and privacy considerations, but does not address optimization methods for heterogeneous models in privacy-preserving VFL.